OUR GOAL is to improve access to public health and primary medical care in Chin state.

 Despite the geographic challenges, the combination of determination, hard work and community cohesiveness offers a fertile environment for a small injection of financial support and skills training, which is why we believe this project has signficant potential.

 In 2019, we have invested funds in a simple community-owned business initiative in ten villages focused on rearing livestock and the growing of elephant yam.
 These two activities build upon the natural and social assets in the village, with the majority of households contributing to the project's success.
 A small loan is provided to each village with the Village Health Committee providing oversight and management of the micro-loans to each villager.
 Local staff provide support, mentoring and oversight of the work, including knowledge about local markets and skills training for management of the funds.

 The first 61 chickens from this project were sold at the end of 2019, providing around $206 profit.
 A further 1,880 chickens, in addition to Elephant Yam have been produced over the last 9 months through the project and multiple planning meetings have been held to look at business models and costs involved in reaching local markets.
-The produce will be sold between January - March when a full review of the project will be able to be undertaken and further loans considered from April onwards for reinvestment in existing villages or expansion of the project into other villages.
+The team recently visited some of the villages to conduct participant surveys and evaluate the project.
+We look forward to sharing the results of these surveys and plans for the next year of the project soon.